 Meanwhile, Samuel (Year 12, LON7) attempted to introduce social class as an explanation for 'Why the Jews?' when he said, 'Didn't he [Hitler] hate the wealth of the Jews as well, how they dominated society, because they were predominantly upper class?'
-Answering his own question Samuel concluded that Hitler 'didn't like' how 'upper-class can be explained by different sort of analytic methods, like didactic materialism ... it could be explained as sort of a class conflict between generally rich business-class Jews, and sort of working-class Germans, or at least some classes of working-class Germans, yeah.
+Answering his own question Samuel concluded that Hitler 'didn't like' how 'upper-class Jews were living quite a nice life'.
+The issue of class was also taken up by Steve (Year 13, LON7), who boldly argued that the Holocaust can be explained by different sort of analytic methods, like didactic materialism ... it could be explained as sort of a class conflict between generally rich business-class Jews, and sort of working-class Germans, or at least some classes of working-class Germans, yeah.